 However, if you are looking for bargain telepresence robots that are relatively cheap yet still useful, there are a few notable options.

 Appbot Riley Home Safety Movable Camera Robot

 In terms of the cheapest telepresence robots, the Appbot Riley Home Safety Movable Camera Robot is one of the cheapest available telepresence robots, under 200 dollars.
-The Riley bott is controlled through an app and it has 720p HD footage available through a live stream, as well as IR night vision and a microphone that supports two way audio communication.
+The Riley bot is controlled through an app and it has 720p HD footage available through a live stream, IR night vision, and a microphone that supports two-way audio communication.

 KUBI Classic Telepresence Robot

 Another fairly cheap telepresence robot is the KUBI Classic Telepresence Robot.
 The KUBI robot is web-controlled and it converts a tablet into a device that can rotate back and forth, tilt and pan.

 Kubi costs around 700 dollars, and it is compatible with more tablets.
 Note that the KUBI is not capable of motion.